RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 who have been enrolled in winter semester 2020/2021 will be extended by one semester, a continuation of the summer semester 2020 regulations.

-#### Written exams (01 February 2021)
+#### Written exams (03 February 2021)

-Written in-person exams are, as a rule, not permitted.
-They may only take place if the exam has been planned following a pre-determined schedule and an alternative format or re-scheduling the exam is not an option.
-In addition to that, the exam must be a mandatory component of a bachelor’s or master’s examination or a mandatory requirement to register for the examination to obtain a state examination degree.
-The necessity to have in-person written exams despite the ongoing pandemic and under strict observance of the hygiene and social distancing rules is based on the wish to enable HHU students to obtain a regular and recognised degree.
+At HHU, in-person teaching and oral exams are not permitted; in accordance with the NRW general decree as of 22 January 2021, written exams may only then take place in person if there are no possible alternatives or if the exam cannot be postponed or postponing the exam would mean too much of an inconvenience to the students.
+Furthermore, the in-person examination must be a component of a bachelor’s or master’s degree are a requirement to register for a state examination degree.

+The necessity to have a limited number of in-person written exams despite the ongoing pandemic, under strict observance of the hygiene and social distancing rules, is based exclusively on our aim to make it possible for HHU students to obtain a regular and recognised degree.
+All HHU lecturers have been asked to check if an exam that had been planned to take place in-person can be preplaced by a digital format that does not require on-campus presence.
+However, in many cases this is not possible because the competences that are getting tested cannot be transferred into an online format that offers equal and fair chances to all students.

+In compliance with strict safety measures, HHU wants to make it possible for students to sit the written exams necessary to obtain their degree, but at the same time does not want to put pressure on anyone to actually hold or sit them.
+For the rectorate this means finding the balance between the necessity of enabling the students to obtain a degree, and at the same time not to exert pressure on the students to come to campus and sit these exams in person.
+To do justice to both aims, the following special regulations have been adopted for the current winter semester 2020/2021:

+  * Written in-person examinations are possible in principle in those cases where an exam result cannot be obtained via digital means, provided strict hygiene and social distancing rules are being followed.
+  * Not showing up for an examination is treated like a regular withdrawal from the exam in all faculties.
+  * Students who fail their module exam under the current, difficult conditions in the pandemic, will get and additional attempt to re-sit this module exam once in a semester.

 In-person written exams will take place exclusively in lecture theatres or other well-ventilated rooms.
 All hygiene and social distancing rules must be